For the Universal Church

 Dear Friends in Christ,

 Our annual Mission Appeal is the last of the three combined appeals held in our diocese throughout the year (the National Appeal is in January, and the International Appeal is in March).
-This Mission Appeal supports several important efforts in the Church in one combined collection.
-Instead of separate parish collections for World Mission Sunday; Black and Indian and Catholic Home Missions in the United States; the Church in Africa; the Church in Latin America; and the Society for the Propagation of the Faith, this one opportunity allows you to support them, as well as the Rockford Diocesan Priests’ Pension and our needy Catholic elementary schools, all at once.
+This Mission Appeal supports several Church efforts in one combined collection.
+Instead of separate parish collections for World Mission Sunday; Black and Indian and Catholic Home Missions in the United States; the Church in Africa; the Church in Latin America; and the Society for the Propagation of the Faith, this single appeal opportunity allows you to support them, as well as the Rockford Diocesan Priests’ Pension and our Catholic schools, all at once.

-Pope Francis says that “mission is carried out together, not individually.”
-Our generous response to this Mission appeal will help ensure that our brothers and sisters in the United States and abroad will have access to resources that will help build the Church.
-Your gift makes it possible for you and all of today’s disciples to evangelize and share the deep love Christ has for all of us.
+Evangelization is carried out by meeting people where they are – geographically and in the context of culture.
+Our generous response to this Mission Appeal will help ensure that our brothers and sisters in the United States and abroad will have access to resources that will help build up the Church.
+Your gift makes it possible for today’s disciples to evangelize and share the Gospel message of salvation.

 Thank you for your support of this appeal!